pip-services/pip-services-docs/content/en/conceptual/persistences/cassandra/_index.md

 **deleteById()**

-This method accepts the correlation_id and a record’s id as inputs and deletes the record identified by the given id.
+This method accepts the correlation_id and a record's id as inputs and deletes the record identified by the given id.
 Once the record is deleted, this method returns the deleted record.
 The following example shows how to use it:

 {{< tabsection >}}
   {{< include "./__code25_node.md" >}}